 For real-world HPC use cases, you most likely want to use a different instance type, such as C5 or C5n.

-The master_subnet_id contains the id of the created public subnet.
-The compute_subnet_id contains the private one and the vpc_id the VPC of the cluster.
-You must replace <account_id> with your account ID and <bucket> with the bucket name that contains the post_install.sh, projects_list.conf, slurm-aws-PrologSlurmctld.sh, and sbatch scripts.
+You must replace <public-subnet-id> with the id of the created public subnet, <private-subnet-id> with the id of the created private subnet, <account_id> with your account ID, <key> with your key pair and <bucket> with the bucket name that contains the post_install.sh, projects_list.conf, and sbatch scripts.

 This tutorial assumes you know how to set up an HPC cluster in AWS ParallelCluster.
-To learn how to do this, refer to the AWS ParallelCluster documentation, or this getting started blog post.
-To set up a serverless HPC cluster, refer to using AWS ParallelCluster with a serverless API.
+To learn how to do this, refer to the AWS ParallelCluster documentation.

 Review your HPC cost

 After the cluster deployment, the following tags are created in the environment when you submit a job:

 - aws-parallelcluster-jobid – the job ID assigned to the compute instance.